-A number of factors are typically considered in order to make an assessment of whether the investment objectives are being met, including specific investment or volatility objectives where applicable.
-Such factors generally include, for example, whether a fund has met its investment objectives (including volatility objectives) as stated in the Prospectus, as well as the investment performance of the fund relative to its benchmark (where a benchmark is stated).
+A number of factors are typically considered in order to make an assessment of whether the investment objectives are being met, including specific investment, risk and volatility objectives where applicable.
+Such factors generally include, for example, whether a fund has met its investment objectives (including volatility objectives) as stated in the Prospectus, as well as the investment performance of the fund relative to its benchmark (where a benchmark is stated), and whether the Fund has operated within its stated risk profile.

 Minerva has delegated investment management to Sentinel.
-Although we have delegated this activity, we actively oversee the investment management of the funds - which includes fund performance.
+Although we have delegated this activity, we actively oversee the investment management of the funds - which includes fund performance, risk management (including any investment constraints), and liquidity management.